insin/nwb/docs/Configuration.md

 ## `package.json` UMD banner configuration

-The banner added to UMD builds by `build-umd` will use as many of the following `package.json` fields as are present:
+The banner comment added to UMD builds will use as many of the following `package.json` fields as are present:

 * `name`
 * `version`